 An introduction to the discipline of scientific illustration.
 Students will learn the fundamental principles of creating effective illustrations for the purpose of communicating science.
-A limited set of media types will be explored.
+A limited set of media types, both traditional and digital, will be explored.
 The main focus will be on creating the best images for use in research, teaching, journal publications, presentations, and other applications.
 Copyright and other legal issues will also be discussed.
-Prerequisites: basic knowledge of biological concepts; artistic ability not required.
+A basic knowledge of biological concepts is useful; artistic ability not required.
+Offered online, Spring only.